Clutter & Hoarding Clean Up Do’s and Don’t

 - Say let’s get rid of all this “stuff “- To you the mountains of hoarded items may be useless “stuff”, but to a hoarder there is sentimental emotional connections to the “stuff “.
 For example they may have saved a menu from a restaurant that is still in business today.
 But the menu may remind them of a dinner with their late father.

 - Get Angry- If you’re a loved one your first reaction will be to start getting upset.
-This emotion will get you nowhere and will actual scare the hoarder who is very sensitive a the time to close up with your request to take care of the situation.
+This emotion will get you nowhere and will actual scare the hoarder who is very sensitive at the time, to close up with your request to take care of the situation.

 - Try to reason with the hoarder right away- Remember they have been living like this for years and have created a sense of normalcy at the moment.
 The first thing you want to say is that you are not judging the person and be as compassionate as possible.